ibm-cloud-docs/cloud-infrastructure/hyper-v-to-IBM-Cloud-VPC-VSI.md

 {: #cloud-vpc-vsi-rackware-setup}
 {: step}

 The RackWare RMM solution handles the OS, application, and data movement.
-It does not set up a VPC target side; you will need to handle this.
+It does not set up a VPC target side; you need to handle this.
 You will first need to set up the VPC infrastructure.
-At a bare minimum, you will need to set up a VPC, subnets, and the corresponding VSIs that you are planning to migrate.
+At a bare minimum, you need to set up a VPC, subnets, and the corresponding VSIs that you are planning to migrate.
 The new target VSI profile (`vCPU` and `vMemory`) does not need to match the source.
-However, as for the storage, it will need to be the same or greater in size.
+However, as for the storage, it needs to be the same or greater in size.

 This document does not provide the details for setting up the VPC infrastructure as this is well described in each of the relevant VPC product document pages.
 {:note: .note}

 1. Create a VPC.

-2. Create Subnet(s).
+2. Create Subnets.

 3. Order the VSI: